- Places to Explore

 A full round-trip can take several hours.
 Ask about flexible fares and hop on/off options at the various piers.

 Tate to Tate Boat.
 The playfully polka-dotted Tate Boat ferries passengers across the river from the Tate Britain to the Tate Modern.
 It's Embankment Pier stop is next to Hungerford Bridge, which takes you directly over to the London Eye on the South Bank.
 Departs from the pier at either museum.
-020/7887–8888. www.tate.org.uk/tatetotate. £5.50 one-way.
+020/7887–8888. www.tate.org.uk/tatetotate. £6.50 one-way; £12 round-trip.
 Daily every 40 min during gallery opening times; approximately 18 min. one-way.

 Bateaux London.
 What better view to enjoy over a meal than London from the river?
-Bateaux London offers semi-formal lunch, afternoon tea, and dinner cruises, with surprisingly good foood.
+Bateaux London offers semi-formal lunch, afternoon tea, and dinner cruises, with surprisingly good food.
 Variations include jazz lunch cruises on Sundays and London Eye combo packages.
-Departs from Embankment Pier, Charing Cross.
-020/7695–1800. www.bateauxlondon.com. £32–£43 lunch; £29.50–£39.50 afternoon tea; £75–£144 dinner.
-Booking essential.
-Times vary according to season; usually Wed.–Sun., with extra sailings in summer.
-Call or to check.
+Booking is essential.
+Departs from Embankment Pier, Charing Cross, WC2N 6NU.
+020/7695–1800. www.bateauxlondon.com. £32–£43 lunch; £29.50–£39.50 afternoon tea; £75–£155 dinner.
+Sailings most days, times according to season.
+Afternoon cruises only on certain days in winter.
+Call or check online for schedule.
 Departures: noon (lunch), 3:15 (afternoon tea), 7:15 (dinner).
 Check times on the day.
-Boarding from 30 min. before departure.
+Boarding from 30 min before departure.

 - Fodor's Go List 2014: Where we are going in 2014